-Blenheim is both the district capital, and the largest settlement in Marlborough, New Zealand, with over half of the district's population at 24,657 at the 2013 Census.
+Blenheim is both the district capital, and the largest settlement in Marlborough, New Zealand, with over half of the district's population at 26,832 at the 2018 Census up from 24,657 at the 2013 Census.
 Blenheim is popular as a holiday destination, and acts as a service centre to the wine, horticulture, forestry and marine farming industries of Marlborough.

 In pre-European times, what is now Blenheim was a large flax swamp at the confluence of the Omaka and Ōpaoa rivers, giving rise to the Māori name for Blenheim, Te Waiharakeke, literally "The waters of Flax" ..
 The area was significant for its rich food resources of eels and ducks, and on drier ground kumara was grown.

 The first European settlement was made by James Sinclair in 1852, although early Blenheim could hardly be regarded as a 'town' .
 Generally, James Wynen is regarded as the true founder of the town.
 He opened a store in 1855 and catered to small ships which travelled up the Opawa River.
 Originally the settlement was named The Beaver due to frequent problems with flooding, but the name was changed to Blenheim in 1859 by governor Sir Thomas Browne, to commemorate the victory of the Duke of Marlborough over the French in 1704.